SharePoint/sp-dev-docs/docs/general-development/excel-services-overview.md

 ### JavaScript user-defined functions (UDFs)

-New in Microsoft Excel Services and Microsoft SharePoint 2013, ECMAScript (JavaScript, JScript) UDFs enable you to add custom functions to Excel when you are using an embedded Excel workbook with OneDrive or an Excel Web AccessExcel Web Access Web Part in SharePoint.
+New in Microsoft Excel Services and Microsoft SharePoint, ECMAScript (JavaScript, JScript) UDFs enable you to add custom functions to Excel when you are using an embedded Excel workbook with OneDrive or an Excel Web AccessExcel Web Access Web Part in SharePoint.
 Besides the built-in functions that you use in Excel, you can add your own, custom functions using JavaScript UDFs that you can call from inside formulas in .